 James Kelly is a Scottish Labour and Co-operative MSP for the Glasgow Region.
 He was elected as the constituency MSP for Glasgow Rutherglen in 2007 then for Rutherglen in 2011, and a list MSP in 2016.

-He currently serves at Labour’s Shadow Cabinet Secretary for Finance, having previously held the roles of Parliamentary Business Manager and Campaign Manager in the 2016 Scottish Parliament and 2017 General Elections.
+He currently serves at Labour’s Shadow Cabinet Secretary for Justice, having previously held the roles of Shadow Cabinet Secretary for Finance and the Constitution; Parliamentary Business Manager and Campaign Manager in the 2016 Scottish Parliament and 2017 General Elections.
 He sits on the Scottish Parliament’s Finance and Constitution Committee.

 James lives in Cambuslang with his wife and two daughters.
 In his spare time, he enjoys running, tennis, golf and football.
 Prior to being elected, James worked for Scottish Power and in computing and accounting.
 He attended Glasgow College of Technology, now Glasgow Caledonian University.